Semantics-Empowered Communication: A Tutorial-cum-Survey: Semantic Information Theory

 \subsubsection{Semantic Representations}

 Information theory-based semantic methods provide rigorous and convincing means of measuring the absolute amount of semantic information.
-In spite of its promising features, decomposing a general message (\ie, complex texts, audios, images) into atomic semantic representations and modeling the complex semantic relations is rather challenging in reality.
-Till now, most of the semantic information theories are capable of addressing simple semantic concepts in a low-dimensional scenario.
+In spite of its promising features, decomposing a general message (\ie, complex text, audio, images) into atomic semantic representations and modeling the complex semantic relations is rather challenging in reality.
+Till now, most semantic information theories are limited to addressing simple semantic concepts in a low-dimensional scenario.
 For real semantic representations, measuring the relative semantic information (\ie, semantic similarity) provides another solution.
 It is also experimented in \cite{lu2021reinforcement} that SemCom can be established from either semantic information rules or maximizing mutual semantic similarity.

 Classical semantic similarity measurements are generally based on structured rules.
 One of the representative approaches is tree or graph-structured semantic representations like WordNet \cite{miller1995wordnet}.
 The distance of two semantic symbols can be measured by counting the path, depth or edit distance \cite{rada1989development}.
-Besides building an explicit structured representation, statistical contextual metrics like \textit{term frequency inverse document frequency} (TF-IDF) and the \textit{information content} \cite{jones1972statistical,resnik1995using} counts the similarity from semantic probabilities.
-In addition to token semantic similarity, more advanced approaches address phrase or sentence similarity by considering the contexts since similar semantic meaning often emerges from frequently used words.
+Besides building an explicit structured representation, statistical contextual metrics like \emph{term frequency inverse document frequency} (TF-IDF) and the \emph{information content} \cite{jones1972statistical,resnik1995using} counts the similarity from semantic probabilities.
+In addition to the token's semantic similarity, more advanced approaches address phrase or sentence similarity by considering the contexts since similar semantic meaning often emerges from frequently used words.
 Some of the representative methods include $n$-gram contexts, customizing strategies for different syntactic and lexical structures (\eg, verb, noun, synonym), and machine learning-based decomposition like latent semantic analysis (LSA) and latent Dirichlet allocation (LDA) \cite{amir2017sentence,le2018acv,landauer1998introduction,blei2003latent}.